 Co-teacher accounts are not available at this time.

-However, you could share log-in information with your co-teacher or aid.
+If you want to use a single account for both teachers, you could share log-in information with your co-teacher or aid.
 One person could operate the game from desktop, the other from a mobile device (iOS or Android app).

-If you've signed up using Facebook, Twitter, Google, or Microsoft and are concerned about sharing your log-in information, please note that you can set up a unique password for Classcraft in your account profile.
+If you've signed up using Facebook, Twitter, Google, Microsoft, or Clever and are concerned about sharing your log-in information, please note that you can set up a unique password for Classcraft in your account profile.
 This way, your co-teacher or aid can simply sign in using your email and unique Classcraft password.

 You can sync to Google or another service to sign in, as well as set a Classcraft account password to be able to log in two different ways.